yongsoon-vfx/wiki-quartz/content/Solaris.md

 ## Reference LOP
 Reference LOP is used for combining a main stage with a specific prim from another stage.
 Think of it as copy and pasting a folder in a specific directory into another folder.

+## Additional Render Vars LOP
+Used for creating custom AOVs based on primvars and other attributes.
+The same functionality is contained within the Karma Render Properties LOP but does not exist in the universal Render Properties LOP, which necessitates the use of this node.

 usda.usd
 >/
 >>Chair